You only need 2 ingredients to make these crunchy candied hazelnuts!

 Then I add in the hazelnuts and take the pan from the heat.
 I make sure that all the hazelnuts are coated with sugar.
 I place the caramelized hazelnuts on the parchment paper and flatten with my spatula.
 Finally I cut into small pieces.

-Crunchy caramelized hazelnuts are very easy to make with only 2 ingredients!
+Crunchy candied hazelnuts are very easy to make with only 2 ingredients!
 They make a nice combination with ganache in my cakes.
-They are perfect to eat plain too.
+They are perfect to eat plain too!

 - 210 g (1 cup) granulated sugar